 What Animals Are Exclusive to Australia?

-Australia boasts a unique array of animals found only there.
-This includes koalas, kangaroos, wallabies, dingoes, platypuses, echidnas, and many more.
+Australia is home to a remarkable group of animals found nowhere else on Earth.
+The list includes koalas, kangaroos, wallabies, dingoes, platypuses, echidnas, and many others.